flathub-infra/documentation/blog/2025-02-21/index.md

 ## Updates

-Once an app is accepted onto Flathub, it's not just the wild west; there are still a number of safety protections built into the flow:
+Once an app is accepted onto Flathub, it’s not just the wild west; there are still a number of safety protections built into the flow:

 - **Flathub maintains ownership over the manifest repo**, while app developers are invited as limited collaborators
 - **The manifest’s default branch is protected**, preventing direct pushes without a pull request
-- **Flathub's automated tests must pass** before a PR can be merged and an update can be pushed
+- **Flathub’s automated tests must pass** before a PR can be merged and an update can be pushed
 - **Static permission changes are held for human review** before an update is released to users
 - **Critical MetaInfo changes are held for human review**, e.g. if an app changes its name